dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmDeleteMWLPollingInterval)"
     "
-    .. _dcmDeleteMWLFetchSize:
+    .. _dcmMWLFetchSize:

-    :ref:`Delete MWL Fetch Size <dcmDeleteMWLFetchSize>`",integer,"Maximal number of MWL items to delete in one transaction.
+    :ref:`MWL Fetch Size <dcmMWLFetchSize>`",integer,"Maximal number of MWL items to update or delete in one transaction.

-    (dcmDeleteMWLFetchSize)"
+    (dcmMWLFetchSize)"
     "
     .. _dcmDeleteMWLDelay: